kismakk/MovieApp/README.md

 The website is hosted on render.com, you can visit it [here!](https://movieapp-976r.onrender.com)

+> [!WARNING]
+> Due to ongoing database and cloud provider migrations, the application server and database are currently non-functional.
+As a result, critical functionalities are unavailable (e.g. user management).

+> [!NOTE]
-> NOTE: Due to stricter cookie policies some browsers have, we suggest using the website with Google Chrome.

-> Also, due to free hosting on Render, the website is spinned down after 15 minutes of no traffic so it may take longer to respond at first.
+> Due to stricter cookie policies some browsers have, we suggest using the website with Google Chrome.
+Also, due to free hosting on Render, the website is spinned down after 15 minutes of no traffic so it may take longer to respond at first.

 ## Contributors